LeTanque/blockchain-cs/client_mining_p/README.md

 * (Stretch) Handle non-json responses sent by the server in the event of an error, without crashing the miner
 * Stretch: Add a timer to keep track of how long it takes to find a proof

+# Notes from client_mining_p
+## Proof of Work
+Simple Proof of Work Algorithm

+Stringify the block and look for a proof.

+Loop through possibilities, checking each one against `valid_proof` in an effort to find a number that is a valid proof

+:return: A valid proof for the provided block

+## Validator
+Validates the Proof:  Does hash(block_string, proof) contain 6 leading zeroes?
+Return true if the proof is valid

+:param block_string: <string> The stringified block to use to check in combination with `proof`

+:param proof: <int?> The value that when combined with the stringified previous block results in a hash that has the correct number of leading zeroes.

+:return: True if the resulting hash is a valid proof, False otherwise